-The component HSS (Crypto Server) interacts with the HSM through the PKCS#11 protocol.
-The HSS component is dedicated to the Protect & Sign Core Application and cannot be used by other applications.
+The component HSS (Crypto Server) interacts authenticated with the HSM via the PKCS#11 protocol.
+The HSS component is authenticated and dedicated to the Protect & Sign core application via TLS and it cannot be used by other applications.

-The Protect & Sign Core Application interacts with the remote environment (signatory, calling application, SMS gateway provider, certification authority, time stamping authority) through a web interface
+The Protect & Sign core application interacts with the remote environment (signatory, calling application5, SMS gateway provider, Certification Authority - CA, time stamping authority - TSA) through a web interface.